-In order to identify the communities to best engage with, it is important to look through the lens of the issue or issues being considered.
+To identify the communities to best engage with, it is important to look through the lens of the issue or issues being considered.

 Our aim is to continue to enjoy a strong appreciation of groups that we have a good relationship with; and to grow better relationships with groups that we don't know so well.